What is this major?

 Will I be able to get into graduate school with this major?

 An ECFS undergraduate major may also serve as a pathway for students interested in graduate studies in education, speech and hearing sciences, occupational therapy, special education, nutrition, psychology, social work and other related fields.
 Students who plan to go to graduate school should obtain graduate school admissions requirements relevant to their proposed field of study.
 ECFS academic advisers serve as a resource for students to help identify an effective strategy to gain admission to a graduate program.

 Will I be a certified teacher when I complete this major?

-No. You will not complete student teaching or other requirements for certification as a teacher.
+No. You will not complete student teaching or other requirements for certification as a teacher in Washington.
 At the present time, most early learning programs (including Head Start and ECEAP) do not require certification.